sxqib/ChatGPT-with-Plugins/README.md

 If you do not provide an OpenAI API key with `OPENAI_API_KEY`, users will have to provide their own key.

 If you don't have an OpenAI API key, you can get one [here](https://platform.openai.com/account/api-keys).

+## Credits

+> https://github.com/mckaywrigley/chatbot-ui For the base UI of the project

+> https://github.com/devnjw For the plugin implementation and functionality